peterkhe1999/CheatSheet/OSCP/README.md

 ### Silver Tickets

 The application on the server executing in the context of the service account checks the user's permissions from the group memberships included in the service ticket.
 However, the user and group permissions in the service ticket are not verified by the application in a majority of environments.
-In this case, the application blindly trusts the integrity of the service ticket since it is encrypted with a password hash.
+The application blindly trusts the integrity of the service ticket since it is encrypted with a password hash.

 Privileged Account Certificate (PAC) validation is an optional verification process between the SPN application and the domain controller.
 If this is enabled, the user authenticating to the service and its privileges are validated by the domain controller.
 Fortunately, service applications rarely perform PAC validation.